Ethiopian Coffee - All You Need to Know

 Many compare the taste of Yirgacheffe Coffee to the likes of Hawaiian Kona and Jamaican Blue Mountain Coffee.
 It consists of a distinct array of fragrances, combined with dark chocolate notes and hints of fruit, pepper and citrus.

 Located to the east of Addis Abada, Ethiopia’s capital city, Harrar has acquired renown for two things.
 The first is its history as a major holy city in Islam.
 The second is its popular dry-processed Coffee.
 Harrar is also known for being the highest growing region in the country.
 This, of course, contributes significantly to the taste and quality of the Coffee produced here.

 Like many other areas within the country, the locals of Harar region practice the Ethiopian Coffee ceremony.
 However, if you prefer not to partake in such rituals, worry not.

 After all, Harrar Coffees have much to offer regardless of your cultural inclinations.
 Variations include Mocha, Shortberry, Longberry and Peaberry.
 Most of these tend to have a notably rich flavour with chocolate overtones.

 If you’d like to buy your morning cuppa by region, we stock both Ethiopian Yirgacheffe and Ethiopian Sidamo Coffees.
 Alternatively, you could opt for our equally delicious Ethiopian Mocha Coffee.
 Whatever you choose, you’ve decided well with us.

-The Kent and Sussex Tea and Coffee Company pack every Tea, Tisane and Coffee fresh to order.
+The Kent and Sussex Tea and Coffee Company pack every Tea, Tisane and Coffee Beans fresh to order.
 This ensures not only quality but also consistency.
 For over 30 years, our unique range has enthralled thousands around the world.
 Find out why today with our Ethiopian Coffee Beans!
 We guarantee you won’t be disappointed.